ekoindia/openapi-spec/markdown/README.md

   "status": 0
 }
 ```
-### 1.3: Bulk Bank Account Verification (Async) API
+### 1.3.
+Bulk Bank Account Verification (Async) API
 Use this API to verify bank account information in bulk.

->Note: This is an asynchronous API, so you must use the Bulk Bank Account Verification Status API to get the status of each bank account.
+> Note: This is an asynchronous API, so you must use the Bulk Bank Account Verification Status API to get the status of each bank account.
 We do not currently support Deutsche Bank and Fincare Small Finance Bank because they are not live on IMPS.

 #### Response Values